OxfordIHTM/ihtm-hackathon-2024/README.md

 ### Running specific sections of the workflow

-he project workflow is currently divided into 6 discrete processes implemented in 6 different R scripts labelled:
+The project workflow is currently divided into 6 discrete processes implemented in 6 different R scripts labelled:

 - `sudan_health_nutrition_1.R` is the R workflow script for performing